twa127/PiHomeHVAC/README.md

 Version 3.17 Update Bootstrap to version 5.3.8

 Version 3.18 New Feature, a local language file can be created to hold variations to the default language file.

+Version 3.19 New Feature, Smart Off - Zone state will not re‑activate within a set number of minutes of a schedule end time.

 ## Setup: